-What should I do if someone dazzles me with full beam?
+What should I do if someone dazzles me with their headlights?

 Occasionally, another driver might forget to dip their headlights—or be slow at doing so—as they follow or approach you.
 You could find yourself blinded with brightness, which is scary even for experienced drivers.